otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/README.md

 ## Code Quality Checks

-To check your code for any issues, run the following command:
+To check your code for any issues using **Prettier**, run the following command:

 ```bash
 <ADD THE COMMAND HERE>